-As they prepare to pursue careers in education or the daycare industry, students practice the following skills:
+As they explore a variety of careers in education, students practice the following skills:

 - Performing infant and child CPR, as well as providing pediatric first aid